 Google Photos is not the only Google’s service that’s missing from Windows.
 For example, users are still waiting for the official apps of YouTube, Gmail, Google Play, etc.

-It now has full functionality, updated features, automatic synchronisation, and everything you’ll need to run it properly, as a standalone app, on your Windows 10 PC.
+It now has full functionality, updated features, automatic synchronization, and everything you’ll need to run it properly, as a standalone app, on your Windows 10 PC.

 Now you can choose what folders to automatically sync, upload and download photos, change the devices that upload photos to the cloud and change the quality of the images stored.

 If some of you already tested the Google Photos for Windows 10, let us know in the comments section below about your experience.
 If you have any comments or questions, don’t hesitate to leave them there as well.

 There is an app that you can download to sync photos from your computer to your Google Photos account.
 Download from the official source.